 With respect to advertising and promotion of public interest works and artistic works, except for the advertising or promotion of a public interest work itself as otherwise permitted, it shall not be deemed fair use if the claimant proves that their indicia of identity has been directly connected to and affirmatively used in a commercial manner to advertise, promote, or endorse a product, good, or service (Ala.
 Code §6-5-772(b)).

-The commercial use of a person's indicia of identity in a commercial medium does not constitute a violation if the material containing the commercial use is authorised by the person or the person's authorised representative or agent for commercial sponsorship or paid advertising (Ala.
+The commercial use of a person's indicia of identity in a commercial medium does not constitute a violation if the material containing the commercial use is authorized by the person or the person's authorized representative or agent for commercial sponsorship or paid advertising (Ala.
 Code §6-5-772(d)).

 It is not a fair use and is a violation if a person's indicia of identity is used, without such person's permission, in a manner stating or implying that such person has endorsed or supports a candidate for public office (Ala.
 Code §6-5-772(e)).

-Those who lawfully obtain authorised products containing indicia of identity are not liable under Ala.
+Those who lawfully obtain authorized products containing indicia of identity are not liable under Ala.
 Code §6-5-772 for their resale of such products (Ala.
 Code §6-5-772(f)).

 Damages may include (Ala.
 Code §6-5-774):